galex360/galex360/README.md

 ### **Data Analyst Prospect**

-I enjoy learning new things and expanding my knowledge, I have great agility in mathematics, logic, technology and creativity.
-I love programming and solving common problems by automating processes.

-I recently attended a technology bootcamp at TripleTen focused on data analytics, where I was able to put my Python and SQL skills into practice.

-Here you can find projects that I developed.
+I'm Gabriel Romero, a Computer Engineering student interested in data analysis and solving problems with technology.
+I enjoy learning new tools and creating solutions using Python, SQL, and Tableau.

+I recently started working on projects that help me improve my skills and understand how data can create value.
+Feel free to check out my work and connect with me!

 ## 📚 Languages-Tools 🔧